 1 The transferor servicer must Deliver to the transferee servicer the complete individual mortgage loan file, as defined in Selling Guide A2-4.1-01, Establishing Loan Files, for each mortgage loan included in the transfer.
+Also, see F-1-11, Post-Delivery Servicing Transfers for additional information and for special requirements related to the transfer of servicing involving eMortgages.

-Identify to the transferee servicer any mortgage loans that are in foreclosure, bankruptcy, or subject to a workout option and for any acquired properties (if Fannie Mae has not sold them by the transfer dater), as required in F-1-11, Post-Delivery Servicing Transfers.
+/ The transferor servicer must Identify to the transferee servicer any mortgage loans that are in foreclosure, bankruptcy, or subject to a workout option and for any acquired properties (if Fannie Mae has not sold them by the transfer dater), as required in F-1-11, Post-Delivery Servicing Transfers.
 Turn over the complete books and records to the transferee servicer of each mortgage loan or acquired property.

-/ The transferor servicer must Maintain adequate records of the mortgage loans and acquired properties included in the portfolio transfer in their corporate records so that it can easily identify the documents and information turned over to the transferee servicer.
+Maintain adequate records of the mortgage loans and acquired properties included in the portfolio transfer in their corporate records so that it can easily identify the documents and information turned over to the transferee servicer.